-488 In this paper, we have refined the generalization bounds for the DRM and PINNs through the local-489 ization techniques.
-For the DRM, our attention was centered on the Poisson equation and the static 490 Schrödinger equation on the d-dimensional unit hypercube with Neumann boundary condition.
-As 491 for the PINNs, our focus shifted to the general linear second elliptic PDEs with Dirichlet boundary 492 condition.
-Additionally, in both neural networks based approaches for solving PDEs, we considered two scenarios: when the solutions of the PDEs belong to the Barron spaces and when they belong 493 to the Sobolev spaces.
-Furthermore, we believe that the methodologies established in this paper can 494 be extended to a variety of other methods involving machine learning for solving PDEs.
-495
+In this paper, we have refined the generalization bounds for the DRM and PINNs through the localization techniques.
+For the DRM, our attention was centered on the Poisson equation and the static Schrödinger equation on the d-dimensional unit hypercube with Neumann boundary condition.
+As for the PINNs, our focus shifted to the general linear second elliptic PDEs with Dirichlet boundary condition.
+Additionally, our method is adaptable to a wider variety of PDEs, such as time-dependent ones, since our approach is not constrained by the form of the PDEs.
+In both neural networks based approaches for solving PDEs, we considered two scenarios: when the solutions of the PDEs belong to the Barron spaces and when they belong to the Sobolev spaces.
+Furthermore, we believe that the methodologies established in this paper can be extended to a variety of other methods involving machine learning for solving PDEs.